-The Council, along with Alliance partner High Peak Borough Council, has agreed in principle to establish a joint venture partnership with Ansa - a subsidiary of Cheshire East Council - to deliver waste collection, street cleaning, grounds maintenance and fleet management services.
+The Council, along with Alliance partner High Peak Borough Council, agreed to establish a joint venture partnership with Ansa - a subsidiary of Cheshire East Council - to deliver waste alliance Environmental Services collection, street cleaning, grounds maintenance and fleet management services.
 This project forms part of the new Efficiency and Rationalisation Programme and savings of over £1m (Alliance wide) are expected as a result of the new arrangements.

-The new arrangements are being introduced in a phased approached with phase one having taken place in August 2017 which focused on the transfer of the outsourced High Peak B.C. waste service to the joint venture company - Alliance Environmental Services.
-The second phase, which will focus on the transfer of the Staffordshire
+The new arrangements are being introduced in a phased approach with phase one having taken place in August 2017 which focused on the transfer of the outsourced High Peak B.C. waste service to the joint venture company - Alliance Environmental Services.
+The second phase, took place in July 2018, which involved the transfer of the Staffordshire Moorlands D.C.
+Waste Service and both High Peak B.C. and

-Moorlands D.C.
-Waste service and both High Peak B.C. and Staffordshire Moorlands D.C.
-Fleet arrangements is taking place in July 2018.
-This is likely to be followed later in the year by the transfer of the Streets Scene and Parks services.
+Staffordshire Moorlands D.C.
+Fleet arrangements.
+This is likely to be followed later in 2019 by the transfer of the Streets Scene and Parks services.

-The collaborative arrangement has been assessed to be a joint operation with 100% of the service being used by High Peak Borough Council at the reporting date and therefore is consolidated into the single entity financial statements of High Peak Borough Council.
-The financial results of the company for the 2017/18 year and the assessment of the joint arrangement is described in note 2e Interests in Companies & other entities and Joint arrangements.
+The collaborative arrangement has been assessed to be a joint operation with 56% of the service being used by Staffordshire Moorlands District Council and 44% by High Peak Borough Council at the reporting date and therefore is consolidated into the single entity financial statements of both Councils respectively.
+The financial results of the company for the 2018/19 year and the assessment of the joint arrangement is described in note 2e 'Interests in companies & other entities and joint arrangements'.